March 6th to 12th is World Glaucoma Awareness Week 2022.

-To mark World Glaucoma Week, the Eye Doctors of Ireland are highlighting that early detection is key to slowing progression of glaucoma and that regular eye tests are the only way to detect ‘symptomless’ glaucoma early.
-At a late stage Glaucoma is irreversible and results in sight loss and blindness.
+To mark World Glaucoma Week (6th -12th March), the Irish College of Ophthalmologists is highlighting the importance of early detection in slowing the progression of glaucoma and that regular eye tests are the only way to detect ‘symptomless’ glaucoma early.
+At a late stage glaucoma is irreversible and results in sight loss and blindness.

-Based on our growing and ageing population, the level of the eye disease is expected to rise by 33% in Ireland over the coming decade, but treatment for glaucoma works very well if detected early and usually involves eye drops alone.
+Based on our growing and ageing population, the level of the eye disease is expected to rise by a third in Ireland over the coming decade, but treatment for glaucoma works very well if detected early and usually involves eye drops alone.

 Early detection of glaucoma is key to preventing later sight loss, as is the importance of sight tests to detect possible glaucoma so that it can be diagnosed by an eye doctor and treated in the community where possible.